echoedinvoker/the-matt-oasis/readme.md

 # The Matt Oasis

-This is the final project in Jonas' React course, done with Supabase and React.
+This is the side project for hotel management and guest booking, done with Supabase and React.